Brand Promise Examples: The Good, The Bad, The Ugly (Updated for 2023)

 Your Brand Promise is the commitment to your customers that really matters to them and differentiates you from your competition.
 It is one of the most important building blocks help you win more of the right customers by helping you focus on how you sell your product/service to your Core Customer.

 What makes a Brand Promise “good” is not only its appeal to your Core Customer and its ability to help you close sales with them, but also your ability to consistently deliver on that promise.
 It will let all of your customers know what to expect from your company.
 You'll find that most of the brand promise examples listed below you are already familiar with as they clearly define the what the brand promises the customer and is used heavily in their marketing as it completely aligns with their brand.

 An effective brand promise helps build a strong brand, exemplifies your brand experience and has emotional connections with the core customer.
 It is more than a value statement, such as delivering high quality products.
 Just about every successful brand has a good brand promise that has helped draw their core customer to the door, but as you'll see in the bad section below, you need to have a customer experience that aligns with your brand loyalty.
 We offer a great free tool to help you create a brand promise and drive your brand strategy for both customers and employees, and it shouldn't stray too far from your mission statement.
 It is one of the most important aspects of building a brand in today's business environment as a great brand promise is what sets you apart from the competition with its ability to inspire optimism and uplift you team members to deliver on the brand promise.

-Here are a few Best Brand Promise Examples:
+Here are a few of the best Brand Promise examples: